In this article:

 Recruitment isn't cheap, with CIPD estimating that the average cost per hire is £6,125 but reaching as high as £19,000 for managerial positions.
 The cost skyrockets further if you use recruitment agencies to source applicants.
 So, it's a real kicker if you shell out four or five figures only to be disappointed by the quality of hire.
 Or worse, for your new joiners to quit within a few months.

 Applicant tracking software protects your recruiting budget by using predictive analytics and skills-based testing to forecast how well a candidate is likely to perform in their new role.
-This potent combo means you can bid farewell to bad hires and only onboard people who add long-term value to your business.
+This potent combo means you can bid farewell to bad hires and only onboard candidates who add long-term value to your business.

 When you use Applied as your ATS, expect a 93% retention rate after a year and 3x as many suitable candidates compared to traditional hiring.